Westmoreland County Court Records

 Divorce Records

-Divorce records in Westmoreland County are maintained by the Prothonotary’s Office.
-Records can be searched online through the iJEMS public access website for records up to 2018, or by contacting the Prothonotary at (724) 830-3507 or proijems@westmorelandcountypa.gov.
+Divorce records in Westmoreland County are maintained by the Prothonotary's Office.
+You can search records up to 2018 online through the iJEMS public access website, or contact the Prothonotary at (724) 830-3507 or proijems@westmorelandcountypa.gov for more recent records.
 In-person requests can be made at Suite 501 of the courthouse during regular hours.

 Birth and Death Records

-The Register of Wills maintains a limited collection of Westmoreland County birth records from 1893 to 1905 and an incomplete set of birth, death, and marriage records from 1852 to 1855.
-For records after 1905, requests must be directed to the Pennsylvania Department of Health, Division of Vital Records.
+The Register of Wills holds a limited collection of Westmoreland County birth records from 1893 to 1905 and an incomplete set of birth, death, and marriage records from 1852 to 1855.
+For records after 1905, you'll need to contact the Pennsylvania Department of Health, Division of Vital Records.
 Certificates can be ordered through the online ordering portal or by completing and mailing an application for a birth certificate or death certificate.

 Division of Vital Records